SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 Available from DataMiner 10.3.4/10.4.0.
 To configure an event to open a monitoring card of a specific element, service, or view:

-1. Select *Open monitoring card* and select the monitoring card.
+1. Select *Open monitoring card*.

 1. In the *Type* box, select a type in the dropdown list: element, service, or view.

-1. Based on your chosen type, specify of which element, service, or view the monitoring card should be opened.
+1. Based on your chosen type, select the element, service, or view of which the monitoring card should be opened.

 1. Select *Add action*.